UofT-DSI/team_project/03_instructional_team/markdown_slides/05_project_planning_and_impact.md

 ---

-# Module Overview

-This is a continuation of our reaction to what we observed in Team Project 1.
-The slides present key points and recommendations rather than following a specific order.
-Each slide addresses different aspects that need improvement, and they do not necessarily build on each other.

----

 # Strategic Planning for Short and Long-Term Goals

 Setting realistic time frames for your project stages is crucial.
 Use S.M.A.R.T goals to structure your planning effectively: